juanitogan/flame/README.md

 ## Game entities

-A Pogo game is made entirely of game entities.
+A Pogo game is made entirely of game entities (from the GameEntity class).
 An entity can be a sprite, a bullet, a container or parent to other entities (such as a scene, menu, or complex player), or whatever you need it to be.

 Every game entity has:
  * a transform: `position`, `zOrder`, `rotation`, and `scale`